Burlington Carnegie Library

 The 20th century brought further transformations, with Skagit County becoming a popular tourist destination.
 Renowned for its scenic beauty and diverse ecosystems, the county is home to numerous national parks and recreation areas, most notably North Cascades National Park and the Skagit Valley Bald Eagle Natural Area.
 Today, Skagit County continues to thrive, with a strong agricultural presence, flourishing arts scene, and a reputation as an outdoor enthusiast's paradise.

-This timeline provides a concise overview of the key events in the history of Skagit County, Washington.
+This timeline provides a condensed summary of the historical journey of Skagit County, Washington.

 • 1853: Skagit County is established on November 28.